evTyurin/Gift-Certificate/README.md

-## Gift Certificates with Tags
+## REST API Advanced

-Web service for Gift Certificates system that expose REST APIs to perform the following operations:
+Web service for Gift Certificates with Orders system that expose REST APIs to perform the following operations:
 * CRUD operations for GiftCertificate.
 If new tags are passed during creation/modification – they should be created in the DB.
 For update operation - update only fields, that pass in request, others should not be updated.
 Batch insert is out of scope.
 * CRD operations for Tag.
+  * Get the most widely used tag of a user with the highest cost of all orders
 * Get certificates with tags (all params are optional and can be used in conjunction):
-  * by tag name (ONE tag)
+  * by tag name (several tags)
-  * search by part of name/description (can be implemented, using DB function call)\
+  * search by part of name/description (can be implemented, using DB function call)
   * sort by date or by name ASC/DESC (extra task: implement ability to apply both sort type at the same time).
+* Read operations for User.
+* Create and Read operations for Order.
+This application support HATEOAS on REST endpoints.
+Pagination is implemented for all GET endpoints

 All exceptions are meaningful and localized on backend side.
 Exception code meaning:
 * **40000** - invalid parameters/parameter values in json